top of page

 Cautions:

-Clary sage: to be avoided with oxytocin infusion, i.e. induction risk of intense contractions, and avoid with epidural as can affect BP. if doing a VBAC and at high risk of rupture please seek advice from a qualified aromatherapist as there is a small risk factor.
+Clary sage: to be avoided with oxytocin infusion, i.e. induction risk of intense contractions, and avoid with epidural as it can affect BP.
+If doing a VBAC and at high risk of rupture, please seek advice from a qualified aromatherapist as there is a small risk factor.

-Lavender: avoid with epidural as can affect BP and avoid if you have seasonal allergies
+Lavender: avoid with epidural as it can affect BP, and avoid if you have seasonal allergies

 Eucalyptus: avoid use with barbiturates